saad-shamsi/cli-nodejs-typescript-cli-template/README.md

 - `pnpm start`: Builds the project and starts the CLI application.
 - `pnpm build`: Compiles the TypeScript code to CommonJS (CJS) and ECMAScript modules (ESM) formats, and generates declaration files (d.ts).
 - `pnpm lint`: Checks for TypeScript type errors and enforces strict type checking.
+- `pnpm release`: Builts the project and then publishes changeset updates.

 ## Contributing
 We welcome contributions!
 If you find any issues or have improvements to suggest, feel free to open a pull request.